karsonk09/greek_mythology_webpage/source/hermes/index.rst

 .. image:: hermes1.jpg
     :width: 200px

-Hermes is the Greek god of travel, trade, theivery, and Messenger of the Gods.
+Hermes is the Greek god of travel, trade, thievery, and Messenger of the Gods.
 He is usually either depicted as a young, athletic, beardless youth or as an older, bearded man with winged boots and a herald's wand.
 He was the Herald and personal messenger of Zeus, king of the Greek gods and Hermes' father, and